-In some cases VA may choose to retain files in active status and archive them after a certain period of time.
+In some cases, VA may choose to retain files in active status and archive them after a certain period of time.
 State active file retention periods, as well as archived records, in number of years, for the information and record types.
 For example, financial data held within your system may have a different retention period than medical records or education records held within your system, please be sure to list each of these retention periods.
-The VA records officer should be consulted early in the development process to ensure that appropriate retention and destruction schedules are implemented.
+The VA records officer should be consulted early in

+Version date: October 1, 2023 Page 12 of 34 the development process to ensure that appropriate retention and destruction schedules are implemented.
 If the system is using cloud technology, will it be following the NARA approved retention length and schedule?
 This question is related to privacy control DM-2, Data Retention and Disposal.